CRM adoption: How to improve dealmaker & AE adoption rates

 Low end-user CRM adoption makes your business less efficient and can lead to a decline in revenue.
 A large part of the reason that so many teams consider a CRM in the first place is that there are clear benefits to data consolidation and data hygiene.

-High CRM adoption rates are linked to higher productivity, faster decision-making, and shorter sales cycles.
+High CRM adoption rates are linked to higher sales productivity, faster decision-making, and shorter sales cycles.
 But actually getting your team to use a traditional CRM often feels like pulling teeth.
 Below, we’ve highlighted the top reasons dealmakers and salespeople dislike using their CRM and the best strategies for driving adoption.

 Even though CRMs are everywhere, there’s mounting evidence that CRM systems aren’t being used to their full potential.
 Low CRM adoption rates frequently lead to a low-value system with incomplete records, and a low-value system leads to even lower CRM adoption rates.
-This spiral is a contributing factor to the large volume of CRM deployment failures.

-Here are a few of the other biggest CRM adoption challenges and ways your deal team can overcome them.
+Here are a few of the biggest CRM adoption challenges and ways your deal team can overcome them.

 1. The CRM isn't designed with the end user in mind